shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 }
 ```

-In this function you have to distinguish whether your bundle discount is a percentage or absolute discount.
+In this method you have to distinguish whether your bundle discount is a percentage or an absolute discount.
 ```php

 switch ($bundleData->getDiscountType()) {